 With more than 350 wineries, Texas is the fifth largest wine-producing state.
-Earning such accolades as one of “the 10 best wine travel destinations in the world,” Texas is home to skillfully crafted wines that regularly earn gold, silver, and bronze medals in competitions around the globe.
+Known as one of “the 10 best wine travel destinations in the world” (among other accolades), Texas is home to skillfully crafted wines that regularly earn gold, silver, and bronze medals in competitions around the globe.

 Set in the Texas Hill Country and surrounded on all sides by vineyards, the Fall Creek Vineyards offers tastings and tours along with guest quarters that combine early Texas and antique country French and English furnishings.
-The vineyards’ 400-acre growing site, selected and purchased in 1975 for its unique soil and climatic conditions, is located on the northwest shores of Lake Buchanan in the heart of the Hill Country.
-Fall Creek was recently awarded a Double Gold Medal in the 2013 Tasters Guild International Wine Competition, a double gold and five silver medals at the 2018 San Francisco Chronicle Wine Competition and a gold and four silver medals art the 2020 San Francisco Chronicle Wine Competition.
+Their 400-acre growing site, selected and purchased in 1975 for its unique soil and climatic conditions, is located on the northwest shores of Lake Buchanan in the heart of the Hill Country.
+Among its many accolades, Fall Creek was awarded a double gold medal and three golds at the 2016 San Francisco International Wine Competition, a double gold and five silver medals at the 2018 San Francisco Chronicle Wine Competition and a gold and four silver medals art the 2020 San Francisco Chronicle Wine Competition.
 Its founder, Susan Auler, was recognized by Wines and Vines as one of the top 50 people in the world wine industry.

 Located between Fredericksburg and Johnson City, the Becker Vineyards site was chosen for its bounty of native Mustang grapes, a time-honored component used by the area's German settlers.
 Among Becker's many awards are 13 medals from the TEXSOM International Wine Awards 2021 and 20 medals, including a double gold, from the 2020 San Francisco Chronicle Wine Competition.
 The vineyard itself was even named one of the most picturesque wineries in the country by HGTV.
 Tours are available seven days a week and Becker Vineyards holds an annual grape stomp in August.

 Outside of the Hill Country, prolific wine producers can be found across the state.
 Val Verde Winery in Del Rio, just a few blocks from the Texas-Mexico border, was founded in 1883 when an Italian immigrant named Frencesco “Frank” Qualia moved to the area and discovered Lenoir grapes flourishing there.
-The current fourth-generation Qualia vintner still uses Frank’s family traditions from the Old Country to produce a highly respected variety of reds and whites, including an award-winning Port blend, as well as a very popular Texas rosé.
+The current fourth-generation Qualia vintner still uses Frank’s family traditions from the old country to produce a highly respected variety of reds and whites, including an award-winning Port blend and a very popular Texas rosé.

-From Del Rio, trace a line due north for 345 miles to Lubbock, home of Llano Estacado, the largest winery in Texas.
+From Del Rio, trace a line due north for 345 miles to Lubbock, home of Llano Estacado, the largest, best-selling premium winery in Texas.
 The name means “staked plains,” in honor of those vines originally tested in the plains of the Panhandle.
 From its first release of just 1,300 cases in 1977, Llano Estacado has grown rapidly, and now produces extraordinary Texas wines that have been lauded at competitions throughout the world.
 Lubbock is home to a number of additional excellent wineries, including Bolen Vineyards, English Newson Cellars and McPherson Cellars.